 - Expanding the square footage of a building

 - Adding heating/cooling ducts

-Remodels have the highest cost of all the three options and they require the most materials and time to complete.
+Remodels typically have the highest cost of all the three options, and they require the most materials and time to complete.

 - Time: While you can perform minor cosmetic touch-ups quickly, any remodeling will require a significantly longer timeline.
 Expect the planning and construction of your remodel to take several months.
 Living rooms and bathrooms are typically finished around three months after you start planning, while kitchens can take up to five months.

 - Project Scope: Renovation projects mainly focus on the appearance of your home or commercial building, while remodels alter its entire functionality.
 With a renovation, you can install new appliances and fixtures and upgrade your building's technology.
 On the other hand, a remodel allows you to completely transform your space when cosmetic changes aren't enough to fix the issue.